DanielSporysz/publications-manager/README.md

 # WEB-P2

-WEB service that offers file hosting and storing publications.
+WEB service that offers file hosting and publication posting.

-The repository also contains desktop JAVAFX client for WEB service
+The repository also contains desktop JAVAFX client for WEB service in \PublicationsManager.

 For development purposes, user database is initialised with 2 users on start up:
 [login, passwword]